 The Latin American and Iberian Studies Travel Grant is open to Junior undergraduates and graduate students who plan to conduct research or study abroad in Latin America, the Caribbean, Portugal or Spain.
 Not applicable for language training, internships or service projects.
 Awards are typically $500-$750, and are intended to help defray travel costs only.
 Because of very limited funding available, applicants are encouraged to seek additional funding or matching grants.
 View past recipients.

 The Georg Walter Leitner Program in International and Comparative Political Economy invites applications from graduate and undergraduate students at Yale University whose work focuses on international political economy.
 Dissertation funds are available for Ph.D. candidates for research on approved dissertation topics.
 The Leitner Program also supports graduate student training relevant for the study of political economy.
 Funds are also available for senior essay support for undergraduates whose essays will focus on some aspect of comparative or international political economy, and for travel fellowships for undergraduates at any level to explore some aspect of the field.
 The latter may be used to support an internship or a research project.
-Grants range from $500 to $5000.
+Grants are up to $5000.
 View past recipients.

 The European Studies Council at the Whitney and Betty MacMillan Center for International and Area Studies at Yale invite applications for the Clara Levillain Prize competition.
 Grants are available to students beginning research on a project with a strong and direct connection with French language or culture.

 The Prize is made possible through a gift from the family of Clara Levillain.